ebi-ait/ingest-kube-deployment/infra/helm-charts/mongo/charts/ingestbackup/README.md

     docker-compose -f compose-verify.yml rm -fsv

 ### Known warning in ingest-backup-verify logs
-The ingest-backup-verify job logs have the following failure messages in the logs.
-These warnings are as designed in mongo, see https://jira.mongodb.org/browse/SERVER-39390.
+The ingest-backup-verify job logs have the following known failure messages in the logs.
+See MongoDB's documentation related to this: https://jira.mongodb.org/browse/SERVER-39390.

 ```